 Rat poison is sometimes recommended in larger cases of a rat infestation.
 Glue traps can be ineffective on larger rat species, as they eat the bait and simply break free.

-However, it is suggested that Poisons should only be used as a last resort where non-toxic and less-toxic methods have been tried and a significant rodent problem still endangers humans.
-We use the poison bait for exterior rat issues and must be selective in the environment that they are placed in to avoid dogs, children, ect.
+However, we suggest that using poisons is a last resort where first trying non-toxic and less-toxic methods, and a significant rodent problem still endangers humans.
+We use the poison bait for exterior rat issues and must be selective in the environment that they are placed in to avoid dogs, children, etc.

 Read more in this recent article by Mercury News about rat poison and how it harms local wildlife.
 In fact, “The California Department of Pesticide Regulation is looking into changing regulations on the poison’s use.”

-Call A-1 if you purchased and applied any rat poison yourself and have any questions.
-Be sure to not apply indoor rat poison outside as it can severely harm the environment.
+Call A-1 if you own any rat poison yourself and have any questions.
+Be sure not to use indoor rat poison outside as it can severely harm the environment.
 Hawks, eagles, mountain lions, bobcats, owls, foxes, and coyotes all prey on rats, and rat poison can cause severe problems in them.
 Let A-1 help find the right solution to your problem, call us today.

-When you have a rat infestation, it can be dangerous if proper safety gear is not worn when cleaning, and if not cleaned properly, the greater chances you have of getting sick.
-See more of our cleaning tips. (link – new blog page Cleaning tips)
+When you have a rat infestation, it can be dangerous not wearing proper safety gear when cleaning, and if not cleaned properly, the higher chances you have of getting sick.
+See more of our cleaning tips.

 Safer Than Rat Poison